intel/dps-for-iot/README.md

 `git clone https://github.com/01org/safestringlib.git ext/safestring`

 > Note: the ext projects are populated the first time DPS is built.
 To update these projects you need to manually do a `git pull` or delete the project directory and rerun scons.

+---

+### Yocto
+Clone the poky repository and configure the Yocto environment.
+Refer to [Yocto Project Quick Start](http://www.yoctoproject.org/docs/1.8/yocto-project-qs/yocto-project-qs.html) for more information.

+Clone the libuv Yocto project and yocto/recipes-connectivity/dps to the Yocto Project directory.
+The Yocto Project directory needs to be included in BBLAYERS of conf/bblayers.conf.
+Refer to [Yocto Wiki](https://wiki.yoctoproject.org/wiki/How_do_I) for more information.

+From the root directory of the Yocto Project, initialize the Yocto environment, provide a meaningful build directory name and build Yocto DPS.
+`$ source oe-init-build-env mybuilds`
+`$ bitbake dps`

+---

 ## Examples